How to Tell Your Story in Crowdfunding

 Why It Matters

-Now that we understand what the project is and how the project will happen, tell us why it matters in more detail.
+Now that we understand the project and how the project will happen, tell us why it matters in more detail.
 Why should I donate?
 What value does this project add to the community?

 Picture Perfect

 Add photos throughout your campaign page to showcase how your project will impact your community.
-Photos with community members can help to humanize your efforts and allow your audience to see what the finished project might look like with renderings or other representations of your project.
-We recommend including a video on your campaign page, as well, highlighting key voices in your community that are invested in your project.
+Photos with community members can help humanize your efforts and allow your audience to see what the finished project might look like with renderings or other representations of your project.
+We recommend including a video on your campaign page highlighting key voices in your community that are invested in your project.
 Video can be a great way to speak directly to your community and ask for support.

 Make Your Ask

 Finally, wrap up your campaign page with how people can support your project.
 First and foremost, make your request for monetary donations, of course!
-If there are other ways that people can donate beyond the campaign page, by cash or check, be sure to outline how they can make those contributions.
+If there are other ways that people can donate beyond the campaign page, such as by cash or check, be sure to outline how they can make those contributions.
 You can also ask for their support in sharing or volunteering for your project.

 Say Thank you